- NSF Grants Conference

-The next NSF Grants Conference will be held November 14-15, 2016 in Pittsburgh, PA, and will be hosted by Carnegie Mellon University.
+The next NSF Grants Conference will be held June 5-6, 2017 in Louisville, KY, and will be hosted by Kentucky EPSCoR.
 Registration for this conference has reached capacity.
-To be notified of NSF's plans to webcast this conference, please visit the conference website and select "Get Notified".
+To receive information about future conferences, please visit the conference website and select "Get Notified."

 Key representatives from the National Science Foundation as well as your colleagues - faculty, researchers and grant administrators - representing colleges and universities from around the US will participate.

 This two-day conference is a must, especially for new faculty, researchers and administrators who want to gain key insight into a wide range of current issues at NSF including the state of current funding; new and current policies and procedures; and pertinent administrative issues.
 NSF program officers representing each NSF directorate will be on hand to provide up-to-date information about specific funding opportunities and answer your questions.

 - Future directions and strategies for national science policy;